subscribe iconSubscribe to Notifications

 Rockfish

-• A variety of pelagic rockfish are being caught near the entrance of Resurrection Bay and along the Gulf Coast.
+• Rockfish catches have been excellent near the entrance of Resurrection Bay and along the Gulf Coast.

 Other Finfish

-• Fishing for Pacific (gray) cod has been excellent inside Resurrection Bay.
+• Pacific (gray) cod and pollock have been plentiful this year and fishing has been excellent inside Resurrection Bay.
 Try fishing with jigs or a small chunk of herring right off the bottom near the Sea Life Center, off Lowell Point, or the mouths of Lowell (waterfall) or Tonsina creeks.

 Salmon